Not Human Subject Research (NHSR) Self-Determination

 Case Report Series - Human Subject Research

-Case Report Series of four or more individuals is considered a systematic investigation contributing to generalizable knowledge.
+Per the HRP-101 Human Research Protection Program Plan: Case Report Series of four or more individuals is considered Human Subjects Research.

 IRB Approval: IRB approval is required.